Observational Indistinguishability and the Beginning of the Universe: The Inductive Objection

 The second construction is closely related.
 Theorem \ref{glob-cons-thm} entails that any FLRW spacetime, with dust stress-energy content, has a nemesis spacetime that does not satisfy one of the members of $\mathbb{S}$.
 Here, I will construct a nemesis spacetime that does not satisfy any of the members of $\mathbb{S}$ but which, like the clothesline-OS model, satisfies the EFE, the various energy conditions, local energy conservation, and other local properties of interest.
 The model is constructed by performing surgery on the clothesline-OS model.
-A portion of the OS model, ``below'' the FLRW region, can be replaced with a collapsing SM model, as in figure \ref{MSModel}.
-The density $\sigma$ of the shell should be appropriately chosen based on the mass parameter $M$ associated with the exterior Schwarzschild region, as in \ref{SM_appendix}.
-In the Minkowski region of the SM model, a spacelike surface $S$ can be identified with a spacelike surface in a M{\"o}bius strip, similar to the construction used for theorem \ref{glob-cons-thm}.
-Call this construction the clothesline-SM model.
+A region from an SM model is introduced, which is joined to the original Schwarzschid region via a spacelike surface $S_1$, not including boundary, as in figure \ref{MSModel}.
+To ensure that the regons can be matched across $S_1$, the mass parameter from the Schwarzschild region in the SM model should be equal to the mass parameter in the original Schwarzschild region.
+The density $\sigma$ of the shell in the SM region should be appropriately chosen based on the mass parameter $M$ associated with the exterior Schwarzschild region, as in \ref{SM_appendix}.
+In the Minkowski region of the SM model, a spacelike surface $S_2$ can be identified with a spacelike surface in a M{\"o}bius strip, similar to the construction used for theorem \ref{glob-cons-thm}.
+Call the resulting construction the clothesline-SM model.
 The clothesline-SM model is not globally hyperbolic or time orientable, and includes closed timelike curves.
 Furthermore, the clothesline-SM model is clearly not stably causal, even though the corresponding FLRW spacetime is.
 The clothesline-SM model is an exact solution of the EFE, since all of the subregions are exact solutions of the EFE, and they are joined together in a way that ensures the model satisfies the EFE as a whole.
 Moreover, since all of the regions in the clothesline-SM model are either vacuum or positive energy dust, all of the standard energy conditions are satisfied.
 The clothesline-SM model, like the clothesline-OS model, also satisfies local energy conservation.
 The metric has Lorentz signature and standard lightcone structure throughout.